Namesonic/cache/cache/README.md

 ## Items

-The cache class holds an array of item objects.
+The cache class holds an array of "CachedItem"  objects.
 Item objects contain the following properties:

 <dl>
   <dt>_ready</dt>